objectliteral/teachingJS/chapters/02_fundamentals/02_variables.md

 ## Variables

 ### Identifiers
 Variable names have to comply to simple naming restrictions.
-The name of a variable (or constant) no matter, what it contains is called an identifier.
-Identifiers may only be composed of letters, digits and the underscore character `_` and may not start with a digit.
+The name of a variable (or constant) is called an identifier.
+Identifiers may only be composed of letters, digits, the dollar sign character `$` and the underscore character `_`.
+Identifiers must not start with a digit.

 An identifier must not be one of the following reserved words:
 - `break`